albertjuhe/annotator_nodejs_store/README.md

 Is a sample and a simple aplication that uses the Annotateit (http://annotateit.org/) with nodejs and Mysql as a back store.
 There is a folder called demoNodejs, this folder contains a  demo and several plug-ins, a category plug-in, store plug-in, and a panel viewer plugin (https://github.com/okfn/annotator/wiki).
-This aplication let you store, delete and update annotations, export anotations to PDF, display annotations in a right panel viewer, create annotations with Tinymc, and categorize this annotations.
+This aplication let you store, delete and update annotations, export anotations to PDF, display annotations in a right panel viewer, create annotations with Tinymc, categorize annotations and share annotations.

 The annotations are displayed in the right panel with an icon for deleting, and a little eye, it means that the annotations is shared.
 If you are the owner of the annotations your username is displayed in a white background, if not it is displayed in a brown background.

 This Application uses [annotator 1.2.9] (https://github.com/openannotation/annotator/releases/tag/v1.2.9)